PECOS-packages/PECOS/crates/pecos-neo/docs/noise-usage-guide.md

 1. **FlowNoiseModelBuilder** (recommended) - Parameter-based builder with sensible defaults
 2. **Custom primitives** - Build noise decision trees from composable primitives

-Both produce a `ComposableNoiseModel` that integrates with `ShotRunner`.
+Both produce a `ComposableNoiseModel` that integrates with `Runner`.

 ## FlowNoiseModelBuilder